An0n9m/C-_Public/RootFinder/README.md

+// Copyright (C) 2024 An0n9m.
+All rights reserved.
 # RootFinder

 A C++ program to find the roots of a function using different numerical methods: Bisection, False Position, and Secant.
 The program allows you to test and compare the efficiency of these methods.